-In several other cases we have been able to determine that within a certain period of time, ranging from two to nine months after an agent or prospective recruit had been identified to Felfe, the agent was either arrested, or simply disappeared from sight, or lost access to our target.
-In one ' case when Felfe came to suspect CIA had an agent in another East Berlin housing office, Felfe, with KGB assistance, boldly provoked confirmation of this fact by trying to recruit one of our agent's colleagues.
+In several other cases we have been able to determine that within a certain period of time. ranging from two to nine months after an agent of prospective recruit had been identified to Felfe, the agent was either arrested, or simply disappeared from sight, or lost access to our target.
+In one case when Felfe suspected CIA had an agent in another East Berlin housing office, Felfe, with KGB assistance, boldly provoked confirmation of this fact by trying to recruit one of our agent's colleagues.
 He placed an ad in the West Berlin newspapers designed to attract secretarial help from the East Sector.
-Our agent's secretary answered it (presumably at KGB behest) and Felfe announced to us that he intended to recruit her as a BND source on Karlshorst.
+Our agent's secretary answered it (at KGB behest) and Felfe announced to us that he intended to recruit her as a BND source on Karlshorst.
 We then told Felfe that we already employed her chief and asked him to stop his approach since it might endanger our agent -- who already covered the target in any case.
 As a result of such aggressive manipulation by Felfe and the KGB, the hitherto unilateral Berlin Base program against Karlshorst was largely compromised.
-Until the Berlin Wall was erected on 13 August 1961, however, the Soviets refrained from arresting or doubling many of the agents involved, presumably to avoid generating suspicion or any risk to Felfe.
-After the Wall, however, when these agents could no longer visit West Berlin for personal meetings with their CIA case officers, the Soviets and/or MfS did move in and bring these agents under control.
-The agents who were able to maintain clandestine communications with Berlin Base after the Wall soon showed definite signs of hostile control.
+The Berlin Wall erected on 13 August 1961 put a stop to many of these operations, and those of our agents who were able to remain in correspondence with us (including the one whose secretary Felfe targeted) soon showed definite signs of hostile control.